Uniforms of the Royal Marines: Number 3C General Duty Rig - 'Half Lovats' (Winter Order)

 This is the same as 3A dress but with an olive-green woolen pullover; with rank slides for officers and rank arm insignia for other ranks, is worn.

 Number 3D General Duty Dress - ’Winter Training Rig’

-Similar to 3B dress but worn in the field, this presently consists of MTP trousers, smock, undergarments, and optional gaiters, worn with brown boots.
+Similar to 3B dress but worn in the field.

+Obsolete uniforms

+Disruptive Pattern Material was the combat uniform in use until 2010, when Multi-Terrain Pattern (MTP) uniforms began replacing it.